CAS Number: frequently asked questions

 My email address has changed.
 What should I do?

-If the email address you used in your application is no longer valid, please let us know your new address by emailing [email protected] Please include in your email your name, your applicant number, and the title of the course you have applied to study.
+If the email address you used in your application is no longer valid, please let us know your new address by emailing [email protected] Please include in your email your name, your applicant number, and the title of the programme you have applied to study.

 Do I have to pay a fee deposit before the University applies for my CAS number?